nicolasalliaume/shopify-cli/README.md

 ## Run the config command to save your auth
 Run `$ shopify-cli config -d <domain> -k <api key> -p <api password>`, where domain is the shop's Shopify domain (for example, '_mystore.myshopify.com_').
-This will save in a local file your API key and Password, so you don't have to input them every time you run a command.
+This will save your API key and Password in a local file so you don't have to input them every time you run a command.

 # Operations supported (_so far_)
-Right now, the CLI is supporting the following operations:
+Right now, the CLI supports the following operations:

 ## Themes

 #### List themes `$ shopify-cli themes list`
-This command will return a list of all the themes, indicating the active one.
+This command returns a list of all the themes, indicating the active one.
 It also includes created time, updated time and ID.

 Example: `$ shopify-cli themes list`